selenkosoglu/Java-Servlet-MySql-Application-Blog-Project/README.md

-# Java-Servlet MySql Application Blog Project
+# Java Servlet MySql Application Blog Project
 Application Description

 ## Languages and Technologies Used in this Project